codenio/virtual-pi/README.md

 	This Libary simulates I2C communication

+- spidev

+	This Libary simulates SPI communication by mocking py-spidev library

 - GPIO

 	This library simulates the following functions which are used in the RPi.GPIO library.